Physicians for Human Rights- Revolutionizing the Asylum Program with Salesforce

 Since 1986, Physicians for Human Rights (PHR) has used the science of medicine to document and advocate against mass atrocities and severe human rights violations.
 The team has had amazing success, including sharing in the 1997 Nobel Peace Prize for their leading role in the International Campaign to Ban Landmines.

-In subsequent conversations, our teams created a plan to produce a single, cohesive Constituent Relationship Management (CRM) solution, designed and built on Salesforce.
-After implementing Springboard, a fundraising, advocacy, and email communications platform built on Salesforce, PHR had recently begun using Salesforce.
-They made the strategic choice to expand the team’s use of the CRM to meet the needs of program and fundraising personnel, which will help them achieve economies of scale in their technology investments and help ensure consistency throughout the organization.
+They made the strategic choice to expand the team’s use of the CRM to meet the needs of program and fundraising personnel, which helped them achieve economies of scale in their technology investments and ensured consistency throughout the organization.

 With 6+ teams to bring onto the CRM, the plan was designed in multiple phases.
 We began the project by migrating one of PHR’s program areas, the Asylum Program, to Salesforce.